 |If you only do one thing – conduct a quick survey of the hiring managers in the teams with the highest business impacts.
 And then ask them to give you a rough estimate of the number of “exceptional candidates” that they have failed to land during the last 18 months.
 And then use that failure number to convince at least one of those hiring managers to at least try one dream job offer.
 Then use the news of that single success to influence additional hiring managers.|

 You might think that it’s unusual for any organization to “customize the job” when they’re trying to land an exceptional candidate.
 However, that’s exactly what happened when the Tampa NFL team rearranged almost everything in order to attract Tom Brady.
 The same was recently done in order to attract Aaron Rodgers to New York.
 Of course, the same happens frequently in corporations when they are trying to attract a new CEO or an exceptional head of AI.

 However, when this happens in most corporations, it is kept secret, and the public is simply left in the dark about this practice.
 However, I can assure you that after 20 years of practicing and recommending this innovative recruiting approach.
 When you have a well-designed offer, the process will literally work every time.
 Because the process lessens the focus on compensation and it requires little out-of-pocket spending.
 You will find that the process has an extremely positive ROI.

 - Please share these ideas by sending this article to your team/network or posting it on your favorite media.

 - Next, if you don’t already subscribe to Dr. Sullivan’s weekly Aggressive Talent Newsletter, you can do that here.

-- Also, join the well over 12,000 that have followed or connected with Dr. Sullivan’s community on LinkedIn.
+- Also, join the well over 20,000+ that follow or have connected with Dr. Sullivan’s community on LinkedIn.